Self Employment: Working For Yourself in the UK

 Premises

-You may need permission or separate insurance to run a home business, and you’ll need to check if you have to pay business rates for the part of your home used for business.
+You may need permission or separate insurance to run a business from home and you’ll need to check if you have to pay business rates for the part of your home used for business.
 This mainly depends on whether the business area of your home is also used for domestic purposes.
 If you simply work on a computer in a bedroom, for example, you will probably not have to pay business rates.
 If you are trading from a shop, office, warehouse, or factory, business rates will normally apply.
 If in doubt you should contact your local authority for confirmation.

 Naming Your Business